-Construction activities would begin with the survey of the 115 kV subtransmission line alignments.
+Construction activities would begin with the survey of the 115 kV subtransmission line routes.
 Survey crews would stake the steel pole locations, including reference points and centerline hubs.
 Survey crews would also survey limits of grading for steel pole excavations.

-Any steel poles that would replace existing wood pole structures in existing ROW areas would be installed as close as possible to the existing poles and would require new excavations to set the poles.
+Any steel poles that are replacing existing wood pole structures in existing ROW areas would be installed as close as possible to the existing poles and would require new excavations to set the poles.
 As a result, minimal new surface disturbance would be required at these locations.
-Depending on their location, the assembly and erection of some of the new TSPs may require that

-Figure 2-8 Tubular Steel Pole Configurations at the Intersection of Bob Hope Drive and Dinah Shore Drive a new crane pad, approximately 50 feet by 50 feet (approximately 0.06 acre each), be prepared to allow an erection crane to set up 60 feet from the centerline of each TSP.
+Depending on their location, the assembly and erection of some of the new TSPs may require that a new crane pad, approximately 50 feet by 50 feet (approximately 0.06 acre each), be prepared to allow an erection crane to set up 60 feet from the centerline of each TSP.
 The crane pad would be located transversely from each applicable TSP location.

 Most pole sites would need minimal site preparation prior to pole installation.
-With the exception of the short segment of the Farrell-Garnet alignment, north of the UPRR, all of the proposed pole locations would be within existing SCE ROWs or franchise locations.
+All of the proposed pole locations would be within existing SCE ROWs or franchise locations.
 Sites may require minor grading, leveling, or clearing to accommodate the new poles.
 No new access roads would be necessary.
 Pole sites would be cleared and graded at approximately the same time that the existing access roads would be graded and cleared of vegetation.

-LWS poles would be installed in native soil in holes bored approximately 24 to 36 inches in diameter and 10 to 12 feet deep.
+LWS poles would be installed in native soil in holes bored approximately 24 to 30 inches in diameter and 10 to 12 feet deep.
 LWS poles are normally installed using a line truck.
 Once the LWS poles have been set in place, bore spoils (material from holes drilled in the soil) would be used to backfill the hole.
 If the bore spoils are not suitable for backfill, imported clean fill material, such as clean fill dirt and/or pea gravel, would be used.
-Excess bore spoils would be distributed at each pole site, used as backfill for the holes left after removal of the wood poles, or removed from the pole sites.
+Excess bore spoils would be distributed at each pole site used as backfill for the holes left after removal of the wood poles, or removed..

-The TSPs would be installed on top of cylindrical concrete footings approximately six to eight feet in diameter and approximately 20 to 25 feet deep.
-After holes for the footings have been bored, a steel rebar cage would be inserted into the hole, and then concrete would be poured into the hole to a level up to two feet above the ground surface.
+The TSPs would be installed on top of cylindrical concrete footings approximately 6 to 8 feet in diameter and approximately 20 to 25 feet deep.
+After holes for the footings have been bored, a steel (rebar) cage would be inserted into the hole, and then concrete would be poured into the hole to a level up to 2 feet above the natural surface.
 After the concrete has cured, the TSP would be bolted onto the footing.
-Excess bore spoils would be distributed at each pole site, used as backfill to fill holes left after removal of nearby wood poles, or removed from the pole sites.
+Excess bore spoils would be distributed at each pole site, used as backfill to fill holes left after removal of nearby wood poles, or removed.

 Both LWS poles and TSPs consist of separate base and top sections for ease of construction.
 Steel pole installation would begin by transporting the poles from the staging area and laying the individual sections on the ground at each new pole location.
 While on the ground, the top section would be pre-configured with the necessary insulators and wire-stringing hardware.
-A line truck with a boom on it for LWS poles, or a crane for TSPs would be used to position each pole base section into previously augured holes for the LWS poles or on top of previously prepared foundations for the TSPs.
+A line truck (LWS poles) with a boom on it, or a crane (TSPs) would be used to position each pole base section into previously augured holes (LWS poles) or on top of previously prepared foundations (TSPs).
 When the base section is secured, the top section would be placed above the base section.
 The two sections may be spot-welded together for additional stability.

-Removal of Existing Conductor and Wood Poles
+3.4.3.5 Removal of Existing Conductor and Wood Poles